• Skip to primary navigation

 You’ll know your sourdough starter is ready to use when it’s bubbly and has doubled in size.

-When using your sourdough starter in lieu of yeast, the general rule-of-thumb swap goes as follows: 1 cup of sourdough starter is equal to 1 package of yeast.
+When using your sourdough starter in lieu of yeast, the general rule-of-thumb swap goes as follows: 1 cup of sourdough starter equals 1 package of yeast.

 However, you’ll want to subtract about 1/2 cup of water and 3/4 cup of flour from your bread recipe to compensate for the extra water and flour in your sourdough starter.
 Make sense?

 It’s always easier to work from a gluten-free sourdough bread recipe (like mine), or I sometimes use pre-made bread mixes and just use 1 cup of start in lieu of the yeast.
-Works really well and gives those boxed bread mixes a tangy, sourdough taste.
+It works really well and gives those boxed bread mixes a tangy, sourdough taste.

 Storing Your Starter

-If you are planning on baking with your sourdough starter often, you can store it at room temperature, just make sure to feed it once per day to maintain it.
-You can continue discarding half of it, then adding more flour and water to the mix.
-Or honestly, after my starter is in good shape, I feed it once a day and don’t discard any of it.
+If you plan on baking with your sourdough starter often, you can store it at room temperature; just make sure to feed it once daily to maintain it.
+You can continue discarding half of it, then add more flour and water to the mix.
+Or, honestly, after my starter is in good shape, I feed it once a day and don’t discard any of it.

-Any discarded starter from here on out can be used in pancakes, muffins and other fun quick breads, which I will be experimenting with more myself in the coming months and years.
+Any discarded starter from here on out can be used in pancakes, muffins, and other fun quick breads, which I will experiment with more in the coming months and years.

-If you don’t plan to use your sourdough starter for awhile, store it in the fridge.
-The cool enviroment will slow down the ferment and allow you to keep your sourdough starter happy for a long while.
+If you don’t plan to use your sourdough starter for a while, store it in the fridge.
+The cool environment will slow down the ferment and allow you to keep your sourdough starter happy for a long while.

 If you see a cloudy liquid forming on top of your starter (called a “hooch”), it means your starter is hungry.
 Stir your starter and feed it!